lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 obj `max_object`()

-//TODO update for how Toast handles recycled objects if it is different Note that the object with this number may no longer exist; it may have been recycled.
-The next object created will be assigned the object number one larger than the value of `max_object()`.
-The next object getting the number one larger than `max_object()` only applies if you are using built-in functions for creating objects and does not apply if you are using the `$recycler` to create objects.
+Note that the object with this number may no longer exist; it may have been recycled.
+The next object created by the built-in `create()` function will normally be assigned the object number one larger than the value of `max_object()`, unless object numbers are being reused through `recreate()` or `reset_max_object()` has lowered the server's maximum object number.
+This does not apply to database-level recycler utilities such as `$recycler`, which may choose to reuse object numbers explicitly.

 ##### Object Movement